Health Care Guide Information

 Prevention of Cancer

-No known causative factor exists.
-However, it is thought that it can be prevented by avoiding some risk factors.
-These risk factors are directly linked to cell irritation.
-The following measures can be taken to prevent body cells from getting irritated.
+No any well known causative factor for the development of cancer exists.
+However, it is thought that it can be prevented by avoiding some modifiable risk factors.

 • Quit smoking or avoiding environments with cigarette smoke